ATP Information for Students

 What if I can’t take the accommodated exam at the scheduled time?

-How do I request a conflict exam?
+How do I request a makeup exam?

 Why don't I see my exam scheduled?